Pseudorapidity dependence of anisotropic flow and its decorrelations using long-range multiparticle correlations in Pb-Pb and Xe-Xe collisions: Results

 \FigureRef{fig:result:pbpb:gap20} shows the pseudorapidity dependence of flow coefficients obtained with large \etagap{} ($|\Delta\eta| > 2.0$ and $|\Delta\eta| > 3.8$ for mid and forward rapidities, respectively) between \OIO{} and \RO{} choosing forward rapidity for the reference region (corresponding to the subevent topology illustrated in \FigRef{fig:cumulants:method1}(b)).
 Also shown are the results of the four-particle cumulant $\vnm{2}{4}$.
 A similar trend of $v_n\{m\}$ as a function of centrality and pseudorapidity can be seen as in \FigRef{fig:result:pbpb:gap08}, except at midrapidity, where the increased \etagap{} for $\vnm{n}{2}$, or using higher order cumulant $\vnm{2}{4}$, leads to almost constant dependence on pseudorapidty compared to the measurements with smaller \etagap{} reported in \FigRef{fig:result:pbpb:gap08}.

 To better appreciate the difference between the results shown in Figs.~\ref{fig:result:pbpb:gap08} and~\ref{fig:result:pbpb:gap20}, \FigRef{fig:result:pbpb:ratio} presents the ratio of $\vnm{n}{2}$ with reference region at midrapidity, and the $\vnm{2}{4}$ results, to the $\vnm{n}{2}$ results using the forward reference region.
 The relevant ratio for $\vnm{4}{2}$ has large statistical uncertainties and is therefore not shown.
+The fluctuation of data points at large pseudorapidity, in particular for larger centralities, are remnants of systematic effects which have not been identified and therefore not quantified, and are further accentuated when calculating the ratio.
 The ratio exhibits no significant dependence on the pseudorapidity, except near $\eta=0$.
 This qualitative difference only at midrapidity could be understood as a result of better suppression of short-range correlations, or non-flow, when a larger \etagap{} is used.
 At forward pseudorapidity, where the \etagap{} is large, the contribution from such correlations may be already sufficiently suppressed, as the data suggest.